See also; Kriega Overlander S – OS-32

 • Bags come folded inside a nifty zipped pouch

-• Closure straps were a bit short once crammed to the max
+• Closure straps were a bit short on the KLX once crammed to the max

 • The throwover straps may be a bit short too